-A number of other programmes are available to support service users, carers and members of the public to get involved in Health and Social Care.
+A number of programmes are available to support service users, carers and members of the public to get involved in Health and Social Care (HSC).

 The Health and Social Care Board offers the Finding Your Voice training programme.
 Finding Your Voice is a free programme aimed at service users and carers.
 It is also open to members of Integrated Care Partnerships and other organisations representing service users.
 The programme is accredited with an ILM Level 3 Award in Leadership and Management and will help you to;